 Data_frame <- data.frame(Number,alpha,Booleans)

 Number alpha Booleans

 3 4 z FALSE

 Data frames are an important concept in R programming.
-It is easy yet powerful in creating data sets that can be modified and accessed easily.
-Just like matrix, the data sets can be accessed through rows and column names with adding and removing data made easy.
+Creating data sets that can be modified and accessed easily is easy yet powerful.
+Like a matrix, the data sets can be accessed through rows and column names, making adding and removing data easy.